Graffiti Fonts®

 Graffiti Fonts® 4.0 Codename: BURN - 2009

 In 2009, after working for 4 solid years, the Graffiti Fonts® type foundry released a secret project that had been in the works since 2005.
 Graffiti Fonts 4.0 - Codename: BURN was an entirely new collection that had been kept entirely under wraps while in development.
 With the existing crop of graffiti fonts losing their rarity via piracy, this collection would offer entirely new material that could once again be scarce & uncommon.
-While the first 3 collections were released on a roughly, yearly schedule & were cumulative in nature, this 4th edition had been years in the making and boasted a collection of brand new graffiti fonts larger in number than the entire library of such fonts ever designed.
+While the first 3 collections were released on a roughly, yearly schedule & were cumulative in nature, this 4th edition had taken much longer to create.
+It boasted a collection of brand new graffiti fonts larger in number than the entire library of such fonts ever designed.
 With 50 new commercial faces & 50 free faces not included in the previous collections, the release of BURN basically doubled the world's supply of graffiti fonts.
 The typefaces developed for this collection filled in many of the missing stylistic spaces that existed in graffiti style type, covering somewhat more hardcore & modern styles & focusing less on traditional & old school styles.
 This edition also focused a bit more on wider usability, namely legibility, larger, more traditional character sets, finer technical quality & expanded families.

 Graffiti Fonts 4 instruction booklet